arkaprava-jana/chef-assignment/README.md

 - Users can not create directory in their home folder
 - Users can not delete uploaded files
+- Users are allowed to upload only json, csv and excel files

-- IAM Policies used in the solution has been designed to provide access on specific resources provisioned via this repo whereever applicable.
+- IAM Policies used in the solution has been designed to provide access on specific resources provisioned via this repo whereever applicable

 ## Detection of Missing Data for Daily Uploaders